 Support the arm on a bench or table as shown, with the palm facing downwards.
 Pull the wrist back so that the dumbbell moves towards the body.
 Slowly return to that starting position.

-- Perform whilst kneeling with the forearm rested on a bench in front of you.
+- Perform whilst kneeling with the forearm resting on a bench in front of you.

 Finger Exercises with Rubber Band

 Rubberband exercises are a great way for strengthening the finger extensors and is commonly used in treating tennis elbow injuries as the same muscles causing pain at the elbow, also control finger extension.

 A rubber band is placed around the fingers and thumb.
 The athlete spreads the fingers apart as far as possible.
 This can be done on all fingers at once or between two individual fingers.